-- A maximum of 12 credit hours can be taken as an undergraduate and reserved for graduate credit. - ASU students enrolled in an approved Bachelor's/Master's degree program (commonly referred to as 4+1), may share ASU credit hours.
+- o A maximum of 12 credit hours can be taken as an undergraduate and reserved for graduate credit. - ASU students enrolled in an approved Bachelor's/Master's degree program (commonly referred to as 4+1), may share ASU credit hours.
 Students must contact their ASU undergraduate advisor and graduate support staff to ensure proper sharing of credit hours.
 Students must successfully complete the undergraduate degree and be admitted to the respective graduate program prior to completing 12 credits of graduate coursework. - Accelerated GTD Bachelor's/Master's programs may use a maximum of 12 pre-admission credits which may include up to a maximum of 12 hours shared between the Bachelor's and Master's program.
 Students in accelerated programs should contact their undergraduate and graduate advisors to ensure proper sharing of credit hours.
-For students in the following 4+1 accelerated program, more information is available on the SFIS web site.
-A pre-application form is available for students who are interested in pursuing an accelerated program. - o Bachelor of Science in Technological Entrepreneurship and Management - An undergraduate degree and a graduate degree may not be awarded during the same term of enrollment. - Students must apply, be admitted and registered as a graduate student to earn a master's or doctoral degree at ASU.
+For students in any of the following 4+1 accelerated programs, more information is available on the SFIS web site.
+A pre-application form is available for students who are interested in pursuing an accelerated program. - Bachelor of Science in Innovation in Society - Bachelor of Arts in Innovation in Society - Bachelor of Science in Technological Entrepreneurship and Management - An undergraduate degree and a graduate degree may not be awarded during the same term of enrollment. - Students must apply, be admitted and registered as a graduate student to earn a master's or doctoral degree at ASU.